-The Stony Point Transitional HDD Project is a segment of an overall approximate 339 mile high voltage direct current transmission line project from the Canadian border to Queens, NY.
-The Stony Point Transitional HDD Project will extend approximately 2,400 feet to install conduit for future cable installations.
-Each segment of the Project will be permitted separately and will require a separate SWPPP.
-The Project is subject to the requirement of an Environmental Management and Construction Plan (EM&CP) as developed for compliance with the Project's Article VII Certificate.
+The Project is a segment of an overall approximate 339-mile HVDC transmission line project from the Canadian border to Queens, NY.
+The Project will extend approximately 800 feet to install conduit for future cable installations.
+Each Project segment will be permitted separately and will require separate SWPPPs.
+The Project is subject to the requirement of an EM&CP as developed for compliance with the Project's Article VII Certificate.